Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 In terms of how you achieve this, there are popular SaaS solutions like Zendesk to help you get up and running quickly.

-For a truly integrated solution though, you can build your own knowledge base into your LMS like we did for this client, which includes real-time search, article rating system and can even hide your contact details away from those who haven’t yet searched for a solution themselves.
+For a truly integrated solution though, you can build your own knowledge base into your LMS, which includes real-time search, article rating system and can even hide your contact details away from those who haven’t yet searched for a solution themselves.
+Nifty.

 Do you have issues with password sharing within your LMS?
 Have a look at the guide below!